 One of the great benefits of being a California resident is that the state does not currently have an estate tax in place.
 Some lawmakers want to change this but have not been successful, so far.
 If you are a multimillionaire in Palm Desert, however, your beneficiaries may find themselves paying up to 40% of their inherited assets in taxes to the federal government.

-With a tax rate this high, is it any wonder that so many residents turn to our estate tax planning attorney at Bochnewich Law Offices for assistance?
+With a tax rate this high, is it any wonder that so many residents turn to our Palm Desert estate tax planning and trust litigation attorney at Bochnewich Law Offices for assistance?
 We work with you to get a full financial picture and then use this information to create strategies that help you minimize the taxes levied on your estate by the federal government.

 What Are Unified Transfer Taxes?

 Some tax professionals say that “estate taxes” and “inheritance taxes” can become misleading.
 This is because it is not the literal estate that the government taxes.
-Instead, it levies taxes on the transferral process as assets pass from one entity to the next.
+Instead, it levies taxes on the transferal process as assets pass from one entity to the next.
 In fact, estate taxes represent only one piece of the puzzle.
 The full group of applicable taxes is often called the Unified Transfer Taxes by tax professionals.
 This also includes generation-skipping transfer taxes and gift taxes, as well as related exemptions.

 Generally speaking, only America’s wealthiest one percent need to worry about estate taxes.
 When it comes to federal estate taxes, people who make less than $5 million began to receive an exception in 2010.
 In 2017, this increased to $5.49 million per individual.
 However, a married couple may receive a $10.98 million exemption if the first spouse to pass away meets certain requirements.
 The surviving spouse could also elect for “portability” to inherit the deceased’s spouse’s tax planning strategies.